aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-range/_index.md

 ### OpenAPI Specification

-<a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Search/SearchContentInRemoteRange" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Search/SearchContentInRemoteRange) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the best way to accelerate development.
 The SDK handles the underlying details, allowing you to simply implement search content within a range of spreadsheets for cells with minimal code.
-Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: